All-Hands-AI/OpenHands/docs/modules/usage/how-to/gui-mode.md

 2. **Input Box**: Located at the bottom of the screen, use this to type your messages or commands to the AI.
 3. **Send Button**: Click this to send your message to the AI.
 4. **Settings Button**: A gear icon that opens the settings modal, allowing you to adjust your configuration at any time.
-5. **Workspace Panel**: Displays the files and folders in your workspace, allowing you to navigate and select files for the AI to work on.
+5. **Workspace Panel**: Displays the files and folders in your workspace, allowing you to navigate and view files, or the agent's past commands or web browsing history.

 ### Interacting with the AI